If you're short on space or don't have an outdoor plot to call your own, you can grow an indoor vegetable garden.

 Some people believe growing vegetables indoors is a lot of work.
 Sure, you need to provide the light and water.
 However, you don't have to worry about frost, weeds, strong wind and the many critters that want to make a snack out of your veggies.

 Find a sunny spot.
+Giving indoor vegetable gardens plenty of direct sunlight every day is essential.
 Choose a site that gets at least 6-8 hours of direct sunlight a day.
 The more light, the better.

 Don't have a sunlit spot?
 Grow lights with stands offer an efficient solution.

-The Standard 3-Tier SunLite® Garden, shown at left, makes it a cinch to grow vegetables, herbs and more in a compact space.
+The light stand shown at left makes it a cinch to grow vegetables, herbs and more in a compact space.
 Energy-saving full-spectrum lights are adjustable with pull-chains, and brighter than standard tubes.
 The whole process is easier than you ever imagined.

 Which vegetables?
 Make a list of what you want to grow.
 If you've never grown vegetables before, browse plant catalogs for ideas.